Vegan Matcha Sugar Cookies

 - In a medium-large bowl, add the vegan butter and granulated sugar.
 You can use a stand-mixer or hand mixer if preferred.
 Cream together, then stir in the oat milk and vanilla extract.

-- In a different bowl, add the flour, cornstarch, baking powder and salt.
+- In a different bowl, add the flour, cornstarch, baking powder, salt and matcha.
 Stir to combine.

 - Transfer the dry ingredients to the wet ingredients and combine.
 Use your hands if needed.
 The dough will be dry, but it should hold together when pressed.
 Place a large piece of parchment paper on a clean surface and add a small amount of flour.
 Place the cookie dough on the parchment paper and roll out the dough to approximately ¼ inch thick.
 Cover and transfer the dough to the refrigerator to chill for 1 hour.